-With a Roth IRA, you pay taxes on the money you contribute as you go along (subject to income limits).
-The good news: You don’t have to worry about paying taxes on the funds when you withdraw them.
+- Roth IRA: With a Roth IRA, you pay taxes on the money you contribute as you go along (subject to income limits).
+You don’t pay taxes on the funds when you withdraw them.